adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 }
 ```

-iOS is similar, but doesn't require the initialization.
-The class is in
+iOS is similar, but does not require the initialization step in the main startup
-`Services\iOSLoginProvider.cs` (in the TaskList.iOS project):
+class.
+The login provider class is in `Services\iOSLoginProvider.cs` (in the
+**TaskList.iOS** project):

 ```csharp
 using System.Threading.Tasks;